sfeir-open-source/sfeir-school-nodejs/docs/markdown/10-gestion-erreurs/02-debugging.md

 # Debugging

-* Démarrer le programme Node avec l’option `--inspect` ou `--inspect-brk`
+* Start the Node program with the option `--inspect` or `--inspect-brk`
-* On utilise un client pour l’inspecteur de Node
+* We use a client for the Node inspector
     * [node-inspect](https://github.com/nodejs/node-inspect)
     * Chrome DevTools 55+ (chrome://inspect)
     * [VsCode](https://code.visualstudio.com/docs/nodejs/nodejs-debugging)